Desbloqueie Recursos Exclusivos

 of the peoples of the high Andes and the frozen north.

-das pessoas do alto dos Andes e do norte gélido.
+dos povos dos altos Andes e do norte congelado.

 This is a creation story, I think, equally as wonderful.